5th September 2010

-My role as an independent and impartial conciliator is to help patients or those acting on their behalf and NHS staff to resolve any complaint, conflict or relationship difficulty that has arisen between them.
+Terry Leigh's role as an independent and impartial mediator is to help patients or those acting on their behalf and NHS staff to resolve any complaint, conflict or relationship difficulty that has arisen between them.

 • Approaches to treatment